Emmely2008/TypeScriptChallange/README.md

 ### The solution

-In my solution, I first defined the `User` type by combining the properties of the `Person` interface with additional properties like `address` and `friends` using key mappings.
+In my solution, found in `index.ts`, I first defined the `User` type by combining the properties of the `Person` interface with additional properties like `address` and `friends` using key mappings.
 This ensures that the `User` type includes all the necessary properties and avoiding redundancy.

 Next, I introduced the `getPossibleKeys` type, which generates valid path keys as strings based on the object type.
 This type handles arrays by using __conditional types__ to recursively generate keys for array elements.
 This allows for proper suggestions on keys when using dot notation.